One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Introduction

 3D animatable head avatar creation aims to reconstruct 3D animatable heads from 2D inputs, with widespread applications such as teleconferencing, virtual reality (VR), and augmented reality (AR).
 Despite the success achieved in 3D head reconstruction from multi-view or monocular videos~\cite{qian2024gaussianavatars, zheng2023pointavatar, xiang2024flashavatar, zielonka2023instant}, the requirement for video-specific optimization makes such methods time-consuming.
 To improve efficiency, some approaches reconstruct 3D heads from a single image in a feed-forward manner~\cite{li2023generalizable, tran2024voodoo, ye2024realdportrait, deng2024portrait4d, deng2024portrait4d_eccv} using Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}.
 Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} is adopted~\cite{chu2024generalizable, he2025lam, guo2025sega} for its impressive rendering quality and speed.

-Despite the advancement made in generalizable one-shot 3D animatable head avatar reconstruction, existing methods generally fail when the rendering views significantly differ from the input camera pose.
-Trained on large-scale monocular face video datasets~\cite{xie2022vfhq, zhu2022celebv}, which predominantly capture frontal face motions, they can hardly generalize to large side views or even back views, which harms the realism of the reconstructed 3D heads.
+Despite the advancement made in generalizable one-shot 3D animatable head avatar reconstruction, existing approaches generally fail when the rendering views significantly differ from the input camera pose.
+Trained on large-scale monocular face video datasets~\cite{xie2022vfhq, zhu2022celebv}, which predominantly capture frontal face motions, these methods are fundamentally limited to near-frontal or partial views, and cannot handle the severe ambiguity of unseen regions (\eg, side/back head), which harms the realism of the reconstructed 3D heads.

-To realize efficient avatar animation and full-head modeling at the same time, we introduce a new framework for the novel setting of one-shot 3D full-head animatable avatar creation.
+To realize efficient avatar animation and $360^\circ$ view synthesis at the same time, we introduce a new framework for the novel setting of one-shot feed-forward 3D full-head animatable avatar creation via inpainted UV-space Gaussian modeling.
 To allow for animation control, we generate Gaussian primitives in the UV space of a parametric face model (FLAME~\cite{li2017learning}) so that Gaussians are rigged to the mesh surface and can move along with it during animation.
-To obtain knowledge of full-head geometry and textures, inspired by the recent success of 3D generative adversarial networks (GANs) in full-head generation~\cite{an2023panohead, li2024spherehead}, we utilize a pretrained 3D GAN~\cite{an2023panohead} and its feed-forward inversion method~\cite{bilecen2024dual} to efficiently extract UV space global full-head features from the input image and provide multi-view supervision during training.
-To overcome the limited reconstruction fidelity of the 3D GAN inversion, we fuse the fine-grained local input image features with the global UV full-head feature.
-Specifically, we make use of the symmetric nature of human faces and the UV space with a transformer-based feature fusion architecture, making tokens from the global UV map query symmetric positions on the local UV feature maps for input appearances, making full use of the input view.
+Since the input image only provides appearance information from a single view, projecting its features to the UV space results in incomplete local UV feature maps.
+To obtain knowledge of full-head geometry and textures, inspired by the recent success of 3D GANs in full-head generation~\cite{an2023panohead, li2024spherehead}, we utilize a pretrained 3D GAN~\cite{an2023panohead} and its feed-forward inversion method~\cite{bilecen2024dual} to efficiently extract UV-space global full-head features from the input image and provide multi-view supervision during training.
+As 3D GAN inversion has limited reconstruction fidelity, we inpaint the incomplete but fine-grained local UV features with the structured global UV full-head feature.
+Specifically, to make full use of the input view, we leverage the symmetric nature of human faces and the UV space with a transformer-based feature fusion architecture.
+This approach allows tokens from the global UV map to query symmetric positions on the incomplete local UV feature maps for input appearances, guiding the recovery of local details, which results in inpainted UV features for Gaussian avatar modeling.
 To further improve the 3D visual quality of the reconstructed avatar, we propose a 3D total variation loss that encourages Gaussians to fully cover the whole avatar surface, alleviating hole-like artifacts.